+Robert Mondavi’s first ever wine released was the 1966 vintage in 1967 – a rosé from Napa Gamay (rosé being a quick to market wine) followed by a Chenin Blanc.
 In 1966 Robert Mondavi created what he called the first Fumé Blanc from the Sauvignon Blanc grape.
-This wine is sourced from what is called the “I-block” located in the To Kalon Vineyard (featuring old Sauvignon Blanc vines – up to 60 years old).
-Along with Semillon this is the only white varietal planted in the To Kalon vineyard.
+This wine is sourced from what is called the “I-block” located in the To Kalon Vineyard (featuring old Sauvignon Blanc vines – up to 60+ years old).
+Along with Sémillon this is the only white varietal planted in the To Kalon Vineyard.
 Today there is a barrel aging room devoted entirely to this wine.
-You will pass by it before you enter the primary tasting room.
+Visitors will pass by it before entering the primary tasting room.

 The winery is large by Napa standards but in the real scope of the wine world they are just medium sized.
 And note that the Robert Mondavi wines are their flagship wines and are produced in much lower quantities than their Woodbridge label.

-The 2006 Fume Blanc is a crisp wine with citrus aromas and flavors and some interesting minerality characteristics.
+The 2006 Robert Mondavi Winery Fumé Blanc is a crisp wine with citrus aromas and flavors and some intruiging minerality characteristics.

-The 2006 Pinot Noir Reserve which is mostly from the Carneros growing region in the southern Napa Valley is one of the nicer Pinot’s we have had from Napa.
+The 2006 Robert Mondavi Winery Pinot Noir Reserve which is mostly from the Carneros growing region in the southern Napa Valley is one of the nicer Pinot’s we have had from Napa.
 Dijon clone perhaps?
 It shows plenty of cherry and cranberry aromas with layered flavors and well structured tannins.

-The 2002 Vine Hill Ranch Cabernet Sauvignon (one of Napa’s top vineyards, also located in Oakville) has rich aromas of blackberry, violet and chocolate which also carry into the palate.
-This is a good example of a premium California Cabernet that people come to Napa seeking.
+The 2002 Robert Mondavi Winery Vine Hill Ranch Cabernet Sauvignon (one of Napa’s top vineyard sites, also located in Oakville) has rich aromas of blackberry, violet and chocolate which also carry into the palate.
+This is a premium Napa Valley Cabernet Sauvignon – and should be on the list of any serious Napaphile.

-The Moscato d’Oro (Muscat Canelli) is a light, sweet crisp wine very popular for summertime drinking or for pairing with spicy foods.
+The Robert Mondavi Winery Moscato d’Oro (Muscat Canelli) is a light, sweet crisp wine very popular for summertime drinking or for pairing with spicy foods.
 These are just a few of the wines we have sampled at Mondavi during multiple visits as as they produce a wide diversity of wines.